 How do I get a Visa?

 We will give you directions for obtaining your visa, but you will need to apply and pay for it yourself.
-We will provide the embassy contact details, visa application form and invitation letter from the country itself (if required).
+We'll provide the embassy contact details, visa application form and invitation letter from the country itself (if required).
 Our in-country team will also help arrange an extension to your visa whilst volunteering with i-to-i, if required.

 When are the projects available?